jcdubois/moth/README.md

 (drivers, interrupt handling, timer services) need to be provided by tasks from user space.

+All tasks are linked-in at proper memory location in the Moth binary during the build and therefore they are all created/present at start time.

 Moth is writen in C but the goal is to move to a formal langage that would allow to prove that it does not contain any runtime error.
 [Frama-C](https://frama-c.com/) and [Spark](http://www.spark-2014.org/) are candidate languages for this future phase.

-A Separation Kernel (SK) is a specialized microkernel that provides an execution environment for components that exclusively communicate according to a given security policy and are otherwise strictly isolated from each other.
+**Separation Kernel definition borowed from [MUEN](https://muen.codelabs.ch/)** A Separation Kernel (SK) is a specialized microkernel that provides an execution environment for components that exclusively communicate according to a given security policy and are otherwise strictly isolated from each other.